 Sample Courses in the Theater Design + Technology Major

 The Bachelor of Fine Arts in Theater Design + Technology provides education and broad training in the full range of theatrical design and technical areas followed by more concentrated study and practical work in a chosen area of focus.

 Studies begin with the school-wide foundation of theatre history and script analysis and then are immersed in courses of collaborative conceptual study with directors and playwrights.
-The program combines a wide scope of design courses with specific crafts classes taught be professionals in their fields.
-Students are trained in each of five core areas: set design, costume design, lighting design, sound design, and technical theater, and then choose one or more of these areas as a focus.
+The program combines a wide scope of design courses with specific crafts classes taught by professionals in their fields.
+Students select studio training from the six core areas: set design, costume design, lighting design, sound design, projection design and technical theater, and then choose one or more of these areas as a focus.

 Studio work is complimented with extensive hands-on experience on a variety of productions in the Brind School season.
 Upper-level studies include realized design or technical work; two significant professional-theater internships; and the development of a professional-grade display and interview portfolio.
-Students design for all Brind School production levels including for the main stage.
+Students design for all Brind School productions.
 Students frequently work alongside faculty and guest professional artists on productions.
 Students completing this program are prepared to enter the theater industry or to pursue further studies at the graduate level.
 Graduates have gone on to work professionally in Philadelphia and New York, as well as regionally and internationally.